SandeepGitHub3/MoneBanking/README.md

 Further scope:
 -------------------
-1. Juints to be added for each individual classes.
+1.Juints to be added for each individual classes.
-2. Add Authentication/Authorization Support.
+2.Add Authentication/Authorization Support.
 3.Add validation checks for Requests to guard against Bad Requests.
 4.Add DB level Foreign key and Unique Constraints 5.Race condition checks.